monade/acts_as_nosql/README.md

   nosql_attrs :first_name, :last_name, type: :String
   # You can set the default value
   nosql_attr :age, type: :Integer, default: 0
-  # You can also pass a :path, write the attribute as a nested object
+  # You can also pass a :path attribute
+  # This is used to decide how to write the attribute as a nested object
-  # `google_oauth_token` will be written in the JSON object as:
+  # In this example, `google_oauth_token` will be written in the JSON object as:
   # `"oauth" => { "google_token" => __VALUE__ }`
   nosql_attr :google_oauth_token, type: :String, path: [:oauth, :google_token]

-  # You can run validations on this fields
+  # You can run standard ActiveRecord validations on these fields
   validates :first_name, :last_name, presence: true
 end